 Relax close to Kos Town

 Couples and families are well catered for in Lambi.
-You can choose from lively pubs, bars and restaurants, with family friendly menus and a fantastic range of activities on offer as well.
-The lively side of the beach allows you to try water sports and other activities, and there is a quieter side for those who want to spend their days unwinding and making the most of the warm Greek sun.
+You can choose from lively pubs, bars, and restaurants, with family friendly menus and a fantastic range of activities on offer as well.
+The lively side of the beach allows you to try watersports and other activities, and there is a quieter side for those who want to spend their days unwinding and making the most of the warm Greek sun.
 Active guests can explore by bike or on foot, with beautiful hills surrounding the town.

-Book your luxury holidays in Lambi with Sovereign and we’ll help you create memories to last a lifetime.
+Book your luxury holiday in Lambi with Sovereign and we’ll help you create memories to last a lifetime.
 We understand that a holiday isn’t just two weeks in the sun, it’s the chance to relax, get away from it all and connect.
 We’ll take the time to get to know you before finding the right hotel for you.
-Stay at the Aqua Blu Boutique Hotel and Spa and enjoy beautiful ocean views, elegant modern décor and adults only amenities throughout.
+Stay at the Aqua Blu Boutique Hotel and Spa and enjoy beautiful ocean views, elegant modern décor, and adults only amenities throughout.

 The flight to Kos is around 3 hours 45 minutes from the UK.

 Transfer time from Kos airport to Lambi is approximately 35 minutes.

 Kos has a long holiday season, with pool-perfect temperatures kicking in from around May and staying put well into October.
 Rain is a rarity, so expect (and dress for) long hours of sunshine.
 July and August are the hottest months, where temperatures stick firm in the low 30s.

 Currently visas are not required for UK citizens travelling to Greece.

 In Greece, a service charge will be included in the bill at restaurants and bars.
 Much like the UK, an additional tip is not required, although is appreciated for particularly good service.
 It is common to round off the amount when paying cash, particularly with wait staff and taxi drivers.